AdamMescher/dang-thats-delicious/readme.md

 ## About

-Full stack application using Node and MongoDB on the backend and pug.js for the view layer.
+Full Stack Yelp clone built with Node, Express, and Mongo on the backend and pug.js for the view layer.

 [Live on Heroku](https://dangdelicious.herokuapp.com/)